Financial Assistance FAQ

 Yes, families from preschool through grade 12 are eligible to apply for and receive need-based financial assistance.

-We are very proud that the vast majority of admission offers are made without considering an applicant's need for financial assistance.
 Catlin Gabel employs a need-sensitive admission policy, which means that the school initially determines whether an applicant meets the standards for admission without regard to the family's need for financial assistance.
 However, with a comprehensive yet finite budget, financial need becomes a consideration when offers of admission are made.
 This process can be compared to how the limited number of available spaces or boy-to-girl ratio in a class also become considerations.
 Our advice to families in need of financial assistance is to apply to Catlin Gabel with confidence that their admission decision will be based on merit and if admitted, the school is committed to providing an appropriate level of funding to enable their child to attend.

-No. Families must apply annually for need-based grants.
+No. Families must apply annually for need-based financial assistance grants.
 However, as long as a family's financial profile remains similar from year to year and can be demonstrated through the application process, financial assistance grants will be renewed.

 Every family is expected to contribute to the cost of their child(ren)'s education to the extent they are able.
-In order to serve the most families, the school endeavors to meet an average of 85% of a family's demonstrated need.
+In order to serve the most families, the school endeavors to meet an average of 85% to 95% of a family's demonstrated need.

 Financial need is determined based on the student's entire family's ability to pay tuition; therefore, Catlin Gabel requires both parents and their spouses or domestic partners, if any, to participate in the financial assistance application process.
 Each household must complete a separate Parent Financial Statement and provide required tax documentation.
 Exceptions to this policy will be considered only for extraordinary circumstances and on a case-by-case basis.
 Neither the school nor SSS will share confidential information between households.